-Hapag-Lloyd AG said third-quarter profit fell almost 64 percent as Europe’s fourth-largest container-shipping line confronted low peak-season freight rates.
+Hapag-Lloyd AG said third-quarter profit plunged almost 64 percent as Europe’s fourth-largest container-shipping line confronted low busy-season prices for carrying freight.

 Net income dropped to 16.6 million euros ($22.3 million) from 45.6 million euros a year earlier, the Hamburg-based company said in a statement.
-The average freight rate declined more than 10 percent to $1,476 per standard container, or TEU, in the quarter.
+Average freight rates fell more than 10 percent to $1,476 per standard container.

-“The freight rate developments in the third quarter, the peak season for the liner shipping industry, were very disappointing,” Chief Executive Officer Michael Behrendt said in the statement, adding that the pressure on rates continues.
-“The irrational behavior in the industry, which once again caused rates to drop drastically in October, is totally incomprehensible,” Behrendt said.
+“The freight-rate developments in the third quarter, the peak season for the liner shipping industry, were very disappointing,” and pressure on pricing continues, Chief Executive Officer Michael Behrendt said in the statement.
+“The irrational behavior in the industry, which once again caused rates to drop drastically in October, is totally incomprehensible.”

-Hapag-Lloyd, which invested 588.5 million euros in the first nine months, mostly in ships and containers, has announced further price increases for several shipping routes in November and December, the company said.
+Hapag-Lloyd, owned by a group of shareholders including German tourism company TUI AG (TUI1) and HSH Nordbank, invested 588.5 million euros in the first nine months of 2013, mostly in ships and containers.
+It announced price increases for several shipping routes in November and December.

 Hapag-Lloyd has a 4.2 percent market share of the world’s liner fleet, according to Alphaliner.
-Industry champion Maersk Line, which has a 15 percent share, and its two closest rivals, Mediterranean Shipping and CMA CGM SA, in the second quarter of next year plan to create the largest container alliance in history, called P3, to cut costs and end years of overcapacity.
+Industry leader Maersk Line, which accounts for 15 percent of vessels, and its two closest competitors, Mediterranean Shipping Co. and CMA CGM SA, plan in the second quarter of 2014 to create the largest container-shipping alliance in history, called P3, to cut costs and end years of overcapacity.
 Copenhagen-based Maersk is due to report third-quarter results tomorrow.